 Thing is it didn’t seem to bother her when she was winning an Oscar back in 1993.

 Thompson on the other hand?
-She’s happy to accept one when it furthers her career, but then when its trendy to complain about the lack of diversity in Hollywood, she stabs the in the back the very people who helped boost her career back in 1993.
+She’s happy to accept one when it furthers her career, but then when its trendy to complain about the lack of diversity in Hollywood, she stabs the people helped boost her career in 1993 in the back.

 Russell T Davies the producer of Doctor Who from 2005-10, I feel also falls under this category.
 He blasted a rival science fiction series called Primeval simply for having an all white cast.